A Rational Model of Dimension-reduced Human Categorization: Simulation studies

 \subsection{Hierarchical learning of generalization biases}

-We run simulations to illustrate the context-dependent learning of dimension-aligned generalization patterns.
-For mPPCA, PCs in the hierarchical mixture prior transfer and specify directions of strong generalization.
+In this section, we illustrate the context-dependent learning of dimension-aligned generalization patterns.
+For mPPCA, PCs in the hierarchical mixture prior specify directions of strong generalization.

 \paragraph{Procedure} The simulation involves two stages, a learning stage and a generalization stage.
 Training data is generated from a mixture distribution of axes-aligned categories, with large variance along one of the two dimensions.
-We also included a rotated version of categories \citep{heller2009hierarchical,sanborn2021refresh}.
+We also included a rotated version of categories.
 In the \textit{learning stage}, the model performs unsupervised learning on the training data.
 In the \textit{generalization stage}, a new stimulus is given, and we visualize the generalization pattern of the models by the probability of assigning any other new stimulus to the same category.
-We implement posterior inference using pyro \citep{bingham2019pyro}.
+We implement posterior inference using {\tt pyro} \citep{bingham2019pyro}.
 Details of model setup are shown in the Appendix.

-\paragraph{Results} The generalization patterns of models are shown in Figure \ref{fig-Sim-generalization_grad}.
-Because the training data contains a balanced number of categories along each axis, we anticipate a mixture of strong generalizations along two dimensions. mPPCA adapts to the natural variations in the training data quite well.
-REFRESH, a hierarchical model with a mixture prior over covariance, exhibits a similar generalization pattern as mPPCA.
-This resembles human generalization on separable dimensions \citep{sanborn2021refresh}.
-By contrast, the exemplar model and DP mixture model cannot transfer knowledge from previous learning. mPPCA also produces a narrower ellipse of equal generalization probability compared with REFRESH, due to the low-rank representation.
+\paragraph{Results} Since the training data contains balanced categories along each axis, we anticipate a mixture of strong generalizations along two dimensions.
+Model generalization patterns in \cref{fig-Sim-generalization_grad} show that mPPCA can learn the variations from the data.
+This resembles human generalization on separable dimensions \citep{sanborn2021refresh}, previously modeled as a mixture of covariance matrices (REFRESH).
+In comparison, the exemplar and DP mixture model cannot learn to generalize.